aminoacid-01/beat-boxd/README.md

     - For security reasons, never have Debug = True when your project is deployed.

 6. Add, commit and push all changes to Github

+7. Log in to Heroku

+8. Create a new Heroku app

+9. Configure environment variables:
+    - Set up necessary environment variables in Heroku, including the database URL and any API keys.
+    ```bash
+    heroku config:set DISABLE_COLLECTSTATIC=1
+    heroku config:set DATABASE_URL=your-database-url
+    heroku config:set LASTFM_API_KEY=your-api-key
+    ```

+10. Connect your Github Repo to Heroku

+11. Deploy from the main branch

 ### PostgreSQL - Code Institute: